zammad/zammad-admin-documentation/channels-email/signatures.rst

 Dynamic Signatures
 ++++++++++++++++++

-To individualize the signatures, it is possible to automatically load specific information into a signature via :doc:`system variables </system-variables>`.
+To individualize the signatures, it is possible to automatically load specific information into a signature via :doc:`/system-variables`.
 All information stored on the ticket, assigned customers or agents can be inserted.
 This makes it possible to design the signature individually.
 To load a list of available variables, enter two colons (``::``) into the *Text* box of the signature editor.

 .. hint:: Please keep in mind that specific information might not be available during ticket creation.
 The best example here is the ticket number / id.
 Specific information are created with submitting the ticket and thus are not available before submitting.